 The site-specific NMP at a minimum must include practices and procedures necessary to implement the applicable effluent limitations and standards contained in or referenced in this permit.
 In addition, the NMP and each CAFO covered by this permit must, to the extent applicable:

 Demonstrate adequate storage of manure, litter, and process wastewater, including procedures to ensure proper operation and maintenance of the storage facilities.
 Storage capacity must be sufficient to meet requirements specified in Subpart III.A.1.a.I-II.
 As-builts of existing liquid waste storage facilities shall be included in the NMP upon application.
-For existing waste storage facilities that do not have as-builts, applicants shall include an assessment and certification schedule in the NMP as referenced in subpart III.A.5.i.
+For existing waste storage facilities that do not have as-builts, applicants shall include an assessment schedule in the NMP as referenced in subpart III.A.5.j.

 Prohibit the disposal of mortalities in any liquid manure, stormwater, or process wastewater storage or treatment system that is not specifically designed to handle animal mortalities, and provide that mortalities are handled in such a way as to prevent the discharge of pollutants to waters of the State.
 The disposal of animal mortalities shall be in compliance with all applicable state and local regulatory requirements.

 Demonstrate that clean water is diverted, as appropriate, from the production area.
+Clean water includes runoff from the roofs of facilities, runoff from adjacent land, or other sources provided that runoff from any of these sources has not comingled with agricultural wastes or process wastewater.
 Open lots and associated wastes shall be isolated, as appropriate, from run-on from outside surface drainage by ditches, dikes, berms, terraces, or other such structures designed to carry peak flows expected at times when a 25-year, 24-hour rainfall event occurs.
 Clean water and flood waters must be diverted, as appropriate, from contact with feedlots and holding pens, and manure and process wastewater storage systems.
 In cases where it is not feasible to divert clean water from the production area, the retention structures shall include adequate storage capacity for the additional clean water.
-Clean water includes rain falling on the roofs of facilities, runoff from adjacent land provided it has not comingled with agricultural wastes or process wastewater, or other sources.

 Describe how access roads, parking areas, and other areas identified by the Secretary that do not drain to a Waste Storage Facility are managed and maintained in order to prevent erosion and the discharge of wastes to surface waters.